erika-ez/ErikasHusband/_posts/DRAFT-2026-08-16-1-chicago-sandan.md

-maya - thinks love is temporary (with the in) joyce - you dont feel platonically in love (its not real, its fleeting)
+maya - thinks love is temporary (with the in) joyce - you dont feel platonically in love (its not real, its fleeting) the in is a giving - to give yourself - but should it last forever

 ***